 The Roclite 370s weigh significantly less than my leather boots at 13.4 oz each in a size US 9.5, men’s.
 The weight reduction is attributable to mesh uppers which you can just barely see through and which are very effective in helping water to escape from the boot.
 I fell into a creek during a stream crossing a few weeks ago while wearing my Asolos, so this is fresh in my mind.

 When I first bought these boots, I immediately noticed that the Roclite insole is kind-of lame, so I replaced it with a Superfeet Green Insole.
-I am absolutely paranoid about contracting plantar fasciitis again, so my initial testing focused on ensuring that the Roclites provided my foot with the support I need to avoid of recurrence of this condition.
+I am absolutely paranoid about contracting plantar fasciitis again, so my initial testing focused on ensuring that the Roclites provided my foot with the support I need to avoid a recurrence of this condition.
 The Roclite 370 doesn’t have a rigid last like you find in a heavier boot but there is some reinforcement in the mid-sole using a polymer shank.

 After walking in these boots now for a few months, I have decided that the Roclites are just not for me.
 The truth is that I have a style of hiking, backpacking, and rock scrambling that relies on a rigid boot.
 Hiking in these Roclites feels almost like I’m walking in bare feet or rock gym climbing shoes.
 Plus, when I do a moderate amount of scrambling, I get shin splints when I wear them.
 That’s never happened to me in my Asolos and I attribute it to the vertical flex inherent in the softer Roclite.